First Swim of the Year: Hardy Swimmers' Guide to April & Early May Cold-Water Spots

 2. Walden Pond — Concord, Massachusetts

 Open year-round for swimming.
-No lifeguards outside the Memorial Day to Labor Day window but swimming is permitted.
+No lifeguards outside the Memorial Day to Labor Day window but swimming is permitted when posted conditions allow.
 48–58°F in April.
-Bathhouse is closed off-season, so change in your car.
+Bathhouse is closed off-season, so plan accordingly.
 Open the Walden Pond guide.

 3. Puffer's Pond — Amherst, Massachusetts